Shanephear/text_editor/README.md

 As the terminal’s default behavior is restricted, print function in C cannot be used for debugging purpose.
 To overcome this console_file.txt is created and using fprintf function anything can be printed to the ***console_file.txt***.

 #### The functions that are available in ***text_editor.c*** are as follows:
-starter() => Clears the terminal, prepares the debugging file, reconfigures the terminal to editor setting and show the instruction page.
+`starter()`&nbsp;&nbsp;Clears the terminal, prepares the debugging file, reconfigures the terminal to editor setting and show the instruction page.

 `open_editor_f(char * filename)`&nbsp;&nbsp;Opens editor with existing file.